WeigengLi/MTL-VIT2EEG/README.md

 # Enhancing Eye-Tracking Performance through Multi-Task Learning

-This repository is the official implementation of Enhancing Eye-Tracking Performance through Multi-Task Learning (https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of Enhancing Eye-Tracking Performance through Multi-Task Learning.

 ## Overview
 Electroencephalography (EEG) is a critical technology in the domain of human-computer interaction and cognitive neuroscience.

-MLT-ViT2EEG is a Multi Task Learning approch to Decode EEG data using Vision Transformer.
-Our model’s main objective is to improve the Vision Transformer's performance on EEG eye-tracking tasks.
+MLT-ViT is a Multi Task Learning approch to Decode EEG data using Vision Transformer.
+Our model's main objective is to improve the Vision Transformer's performance on EEG eye-tracking tasks.

 This repository consists of model and our paper proposal.

->📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 ## Where to Find?
-Our purposed Models and benchmark models are in 'models' folder
+Our purposed Models and benchmark models are in `models` folder

 We use jupyter notebook to store our experiment results.
-For reproduction, please run the notebooks We use tensorboard to keep our traning on record, the traning record is in the 'log' folder
+For reproduction, please run the `notebooks`

+We use tensorboard to keep our traning on record, the traning record is in the `log` folder

 ## Dataset download
 TODO: Pupil_size Dataset

 Download data for EEGEyeNet absolute position task
 ```bash
 wget -O "./dataset/Position_task_with_dots_synchronised_min.npz" "https://osf.io/download/ge87t/"